-LET'S ENTERTAIN
+LET'S ENTERTAIN Description of the Learning:

-Do you enjoy entertaining your friends and others?
-This course will develop your skills in menu planning, preparing and presenting foods safely for a range of occasions.
-You will make foods for each part of the menu including finger foods, soups, entrees, mains and desserts.
-You will learn to cater for people with dietary and cultural needs.
-Food presentation skills such as garnishing, decorating and food photography will also be included.
+Would you like to entertain your friends and others?
+This course will help you develop skills in menu planning, preparation, and presenting food safely for a range of occasions.
+You will learn to make foods for each part of the menu including finger foods, soups, entrée, mains, and desserts.
+You will also learn to cater to people with dietary and cultural needs.
+Additionally, you will learn food presentation skills such as garnishing, decorating and food photography.